 It is not always possible for a helicopter to land, even if the ground is clear.
 The landing and take-off capabilities of a helicopter are affected by such factors as fuel weight, altitude, temperature, wind strength, and number of personnel on board.

-If a bushwalking group has information that may be relevant to a search that is apparently underway call Triple Zero (000).
+If a bushwalking group has information that may be relevant to a search that is apparently underway call Triple Zero (000) and ask for Police.

 Aircraft searching for your group